 - Follow-up program for new customers as they transition to your products

 Remarketing or retargeting is the future of marketing.
 Online, you can have a subscription form.
 On land, you can request customers for their phone numbers or email addresses.
-Whether you interact with existing customers, new or prospective clients, create a communication channel, albeit with their consent.
+Whether you interact with existing customers, new or prospective clients, create a communication channel.
 Do not gather contact information without asking the customer first.
 If you send messages and emails just to sell, the customer will get bored and want out of your mailing list.
 However, if the communication is engaging, and you are interested in how the customer is doing, a lasting relationship will develop.
 For example, you could do a customer survey or call in a few customers for a group survey over a cup of tea.

 - Free delivery